 Copper has a kind of beauty that’s unmistakable, and it can be used as the primary material for accent roofing, dormers, or any other part of your roofing system.
 Copper is a great roofing option.
 And whether you decide to polish it or let it form a patina, it can give your home a classic beauty.
 Not only can it last for over 100 years, but it’s also resistant to fire and insects.
 It will, however, cost more upfront.
 In fact, it’s considered to be one of the most expensive roofing materials on the market.

 Slate is a roofing option that can give your home a classic look.
 It’s often imitated by asphalt, composite, and metal shingles.
 And it offers a type of luxury and sustainability that can’t be beaten.
 Most of the slate in the United States is mined and sold by companies located in Vermont.
 Not only does it offer a kind of beauty that can fit a number of styles, but you can also find them in a variety of colors (including different shades of gray, green, red, brown, blue, and purple).
 Natural slate can last for centuries, so it has an outstanding level of durability.

 Clay roofing can last a long time, and it can give your home a traditional look.
 Regular clay tiles are commonly used, but there are some mixes that can give you a 40% reduction in weight.
 There are many options (other than the high-profile barrel design) on the market.
 Some of them include domed, tapered, or shingle-shaped tiles that have fairly flat profiles.
 Clay tiles have a lifespan of at least 50 years, but many clay roofs can last twice as long.

-If you’re looking for one of the best roofers in Corpus Christi to install or repair your roof, be sure to get in touch with Bayfront Roofing.
+If you’re looking for one of the best roofers in Corpus Christi to install or repair your roof, be sure to get in touch with Bayfront Roofing and Construction.
 We’d be happy to speak with you!